MattTheRealYoung/DATA417_Group_Project/README.md

 Sample code for the system can be found on the link below:- https://github.com/rohitbakoliya/sieve.ai and solved code for our project can be similar to the NLP file in the project below:- https://github.com/marssemenova/TechTogetherFinal

+### Ideas
+Feedback for the candidate and candidate can take a reference where it can improve in both career and CV.

 ### Proposal Document
 [proposal document](https://docs.google.com/document/d/1It0syYFqNDQjwqlid4bHZTeLbsTHisdBketTSFYM4OQ/edit?usp=sharing)